hhilbig/hhilbig/README.md

 - Main GitHub repo: <https://github.com/awiedem/german_election_data>
 - R package to access the data: <https://github.com/hhilbig/gerda>

+### Other data sets

+- Municipality-level panel on broadband internet coverage in Germany, 2005-2021, using 2021 municipal borders.
+Note: this is a best-attempt effort, but due to lack of information on how the orginal data was created, this dataset may not be fully accurate.
+Changes in data providers also limit comparability before and after 2015.

 ### Replication files

 - [Project on rent control](https://github.com/hhilbig/hhv_rent_control_replication), with Anselm Hager, Robert Vief